-Chief Justice Mark Martin's Commission on the Administration of Law and Justice recommended statewide implementation of SJPs, which will be an important component of successful implementation of North Carolina's Raise the Age legislation.
+The North Carolina Commission on the Administration of Law and Justice recommended statewide implementation of SJPs, which is an important component to the successful implementation of North Carolina's Raise the Age legislation.

 The School Justice Partnership North Carolina (SJP) program is managed by the North Carolina Judicial Branch's Administrative Office of the Courts.

 SJP.NCCOURTS.GOV